angular/angular/aio/content/guide/schematics.md

 For example, `@ng-bootstrap/schematics` adds [ng-bootstrap](https://ng-bootstrap.github.io/)  to an app, and  `@clr/angular` installs and sets up [Clarity from VMWare](https://vmware.github.io/clarity/documentation/v1.0/get-started).

 An add schematic can also update a project with configuration changes, add additional dependencies (such as polyfills), or scaffold package-specific initialization code.
-For example, the `@angular/pwa` schematic turns your application into a PWA by adding an app manifest and service worker, and the `@angular/elements`  schematic adds the `document-register-element.js` polyfill and dependencies for Angular Elements.
+For example, the `@angular/pwa` schematic turns your application into a PWA by adding an application manifest and service worker, and the `@angular/elements`  schematic adds the `document-register-element.js` polyfill and dependencies for Angular Elements.

 ### Generation schematics